MuJungHo/web-signage/README.md

 # web-signage
-User can edit content and play it online.
+Users can edit content and play it online.

 ### Demo